 I host an education podcast where I chat to educators who are passionate about creating innovative and socially just spaces in their classrooms and schools.

 There’s quite a catalog of inspiring educators to connect with.
-Just search for Pushing The Edge with Greg Curran in ITUNES or your favourite podcast app.
+Just search for Pushing The Edge with Greg Curran in Apple Podcasts or your favourite podcast app.